 Confines spaces have hidden workplace hazards that can kill, where there can be low oxygen levels or gas present.
 Entry to a confined space should only be allowed after an authorised Confined Space Entry Certificate has been issued.
 Confined spaces should be clearly signed.
 When entering a confined space, you must have sign-in and sign-out procedures.
 Air and gas monitoring equipment must be in place.
 Choose an appropriate breathing apparatus.
 Provide adequate communication equipment.
 Develop a rescue plan with appropriate equipment.
 Always assign a sentry.
 The Sentry must be continuously positioned outside the confined space entry point while personnel are within the space.
 The Sentry should not be assigned any other duties.

-See our post on recognising, recalling and reporting workplace hazards.
+See our article on recognising, recalling and reporting workplace hazards.

 There are 8 common workplace hazards that can kill or have the potential to result in a serious injury.
 They include working at heights, suspended loads, electricity, isolating equipment, hazardous materials, physical separation and barricading, fire and emergencies, and confined spaces.
 Addressing these eight workplace hazards should be the staple diet of your safe work practices.
 To address complacency, and to keep them front of mind, you should invest in methods to regularly refresh the critical controls.
 This is where regular safety training that focusses on hazard perception skills plays a very important role.